Order Your JRPass

 Hands down, the most popular thing to do in Nagano for the last 1400 years is to visit Zenkoji Temple.
 It makes sense, given that the city was built after the temple in order to facilitate all the religious pilgrims visiting the area.
 These days, Zenkoji’s popularity remains strong, attracting roughly 6 million visitors a year.
 And as one of the oldest and largest wooden temples in Japan and home to the oldest Buddhist statue in Japan, this National Treasure is on the bucket list of many more besides.

 Wandering the temple grounds and the surrounding area invites a sense of nostalgia for a time you never knew.
 Take it one step further by staying at one of the 39 temple lodging accommodation options, as the ancient pilgrims would have.
 Here, you can experience sleeping in a beautiful tatami room and also try shojin ryori [Buddhist vegetarian cuisine].
-Regardless of where you stay in Nagano, rise before the sun and you can participate in one of Zenkoji’s interesting morning rituals.
+Regardless of where you stay in Nagano, rise before the sun, and you can participate in one of Zenkoji’s interesting morning rituals.
 Read more about Zenkoji Temple here.

 Keep an eye out for Nagano Olympic memorabilia

 Something you’re sure to notice is the Olympic rings all over town.
 Nagano played host to the 1998 Winter Olympics and you could say they’re super proud of it.
 If you enjoy scavenger hunts, then spotting and photographing every instance of the coloured rings should keep you entertained all day!
-If you’d like to see more Olympic memorabilia, you could travel out to the Olympic Museum which is a 15-minute taxi from Nagano Station.
+If you’d like to see more Olympic memorabilia, you could travel out to the Olympic Museum, which is a 15-minute taxi from Nagano Station.

-Make you own Shichimi Togarashi
+Make your own Shichimi Togarashi

 Even if you’ve never been to Japan before, perhaps you’ve seen or tried “7-spice” at a Japanese restaurant.
 This colourful tin, ubiquitous around the nation, houses a blend of chilli powder, sesame, Japanese peppers and more.
 But what you probably didn’t know about the condiment is that it originated in Nagano.
 Local company Yawataya Isogoro has been making and selling it within the Zenkoji grounds since 1736!
 Better yet, the ingredients are all locally grown, making it a truly perfect Nagano souvenir.
-Head to the main store near Zenkoji where you can pick up a tin, a gift pack or even make your own blend!
+Head to the main store near Zenkoji, where you can pick up a tin, a gift pack or even make your own blend!

 Patio Daimon